-How Old Western Culture Works
+How Western Culture Video Course Works in Your Homeschool

 For our family, we have found it is such a huge blessing to invite master teachers into our own home!
 We can tailor our schedule and pace.
 We can pause, take notes, go back and review.
 It is perfect for us.